wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 This is where things get fun- at this point, Castor & Pollux should both be playing (roughly) the same pitch and they're both coming through the crossfade output jack.
 Now, slowly wiggle Pollux's pitch knob.
 This is the most basic form of [oscillator stacking](#oscillator-stacking) and it's your gateway to the big, raw, and fun sounds of Castor & Pollux.

+Now that you have a feel for Castor & Pollux, check out the rest of the manual to learn all about its various features, behaviors, and sounds.

 ## Pitch behavior

 Due to the intertwined nature of Castor & Pollux's oscillators, the effect of the pitch CV jack and knobs take on different _behaviors_ in different circumstances.